FAQs

 We believe the scheme is positive in terms of its ESG criteria – the car park is not an increase in net spaces, the outdoor public square and indoor community space in the market will help reduce social isolation, we are encouraging local entrepreneurs to run their own independent businesses championing local produce and a town centre cinema and other facilities with good public transport links will reduce driving to other attractions elsewhere such as Cheshire Oaks.

-The new drainage tunnel will separate foul from rainwater and divert sewage from the river.
+The new drainage tunnel separates foul from rainwater and divert sewage from the river.
 In addition, the quality of the car park and other facilities’ user experience will exceed current standards in terms of appearance, safety, security and access.

-Why can’t other parts of Chester be redeveloped instead?
+Why couldn’t other parts of Chester be redeveloped instead?

 Therefore the Council took the decision to purchase the Northgate site and create a unique cultural and leisure destination, not a new shopping centre as was proposed in earlier iterations of the scheme, from which to help ensure a diverse and thriving city centre.

 This is a prudent approach to manage risk as it does not rely on any residual value of the asset to repay debt.
-This is a more judicious basis on which to proceed and given that the construction programme for the project is two years, this provides time for the economy to recover from the forecast recession as a result of the Covid-19 pandemic, and will will provide a major catalyst for recovery that will create jobs, boost the visitor economy and drive economic growth.
+This is a more judicious basis on which to proceed and given that the construction programme for the project was two years, this provided time for the economy to recover from the forecast recession as a result of the Covid-19 pandemic, and provided a major catalyst for recovery that created jobs, boosted the visitor economy and helped drive economic growth.

 On this basis, the Council reaffirmed support for the scheme, as a critical element in the recovery of Chester from the pandemic, and a long-term investment in the cultural life of the city.